 “At least it’s college, not high school.
 How in the hell did you manage to acquire all this shit in the time you’ve been here?”

-“Carter, Teal’c, and Daniel,” John said, as if it explained everything.
-Given who he was talking to, it actually did.
+“Carter, Teal’c and Daniel,” John said, as if it explained everything, and to Jack, it actually did.

 “You gonna be okay here?”